andreafalzetti/andreafalzetti.github.io/_posts/2018-11-21-my-notes-from-dotcss-dotjs-2018.md

 <div style="width:100%;height:0;padding-bottom:51%;position:relative;"><iframe src="https://giphy.com/embed/l1J9J5XH5htw30uLS" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/linarf-games-l1J9J5XH5htw30uLS">via GIPHY</a></p>

-The adoption of JavaScript in Desktop applications and videogames has recently grown a lot.
+The adoption of JavaScript in Desktop applications and video games has recently grown a lot.
 During the event, Tobias Ahlin, Experience Design Director at Mojang, the company who built Minecraft, was telling us the story of their journey in rebuilding Minecraft in JavaScript to allow players to create custom mods in plain HTML, CSS and JS, which opens the door to infinite and very interactive mods.

-Such adventure it's extremely challenging, especially due to the performance and compatibility issue one may encounter but it's definitelly possible and games like Battlefield 1 are proof that this is doable.
+Such adventure it's extremely challenging, especially due to the performance and compatibility issue one may encounter but it's definitely possible and games like Battlefield 1 are proof that this is doable.

 Yes, believe me or not, the user interface of Battlefield 1 is actually built using React and MobX.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Holy CRAP!
 Battlefield 1 is using React + MobX for the game UI 🤯😱 <a href="https://t.co/va12fBeswE">pic.twitter.com/va12fBeswE</a></p>&mdash; Kitze 🚢️ (@thekitze) <a href="https://twitter.com/thekitze/status/977491195910938624?ref_src=twsrc%5Etfw">March 24, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## http2